-Central Laboratories - With the increase and globalization of clinical studies and trials, logistics has become more complex and ensuring sample integrity has become more challenging.
-International courier costs are now consuming a significant portion of global protocol budgets.
-We believe laboratories performing the testing of samples collected during the conduct of these global multi-site studies are looking for reliable state-of-the-art supply chain solutions.
-CRYOPDP's global network of logistic centers have successfully supported central labs throughout the world.
+Central Laboratories - With the increase and globalization of clinical studies and trials, logistics have become more complex and ensuring sample integrity has become more challenging.
+International courier costs are now consuming an increasing portion of global protocol budgets; however, central laboratories are also looking for reliability, thus we believe laboratories performing the testing of samples collected during the conduct of these global multi-site studies are looking for cost effective, reliable state-of-the-art supply chain solutions.
+CRYOPDP's global network of logistic centers have successfully supported central laboratories throughout the world for many years.

 Pharmaceutical or Therapy Distribution - The current focus for our products and solutions also includes the area of bio-pharmaceutical supply chain.
 There are a significant number of therapeutic therapies currently or anticipated soon to be undergoing clinical trials.
 After the FDA or regional or national authorities in EMEA or APAC approve them for commercial marketing, it will be necessary for the manufacturers to have a reliable and economical method of bio-storage and distribution to the physician who will administer the product to the patient.
-It is likely that the most efficient and reliable method of distribution will be to ship a single dosage to the administering physician.
+We believe it is likely that the most efficient and reliable method of distribution will be to ship a single dosage to the administering physician.
 These therapies are typically identified to individual patients and therefore will require a complete tracking history from the manufacturer to the patient.
 The most reliable method of doing this is to ship a unit dosage specifically for each patient.
 If such therapies require temperature-controlled logistics, we can provide the technology to meet this need.
 This supply chain management also includes the support of Managed Access Programs, whereby patients with serious diseases sometimes require specific therapies that are not yet available and/or approved by local regulatory authorities.
-We have the experience in providing these specialty therapies into over 150 countries.

-Fertility Clinics and In Vitro Fertilization ("IVF").
-Maintaining cryogenic temperatures during shipping and transfer of in vitro fertilization specimens like eggs, sperm, or embryos is critical for cell integrity in order to retain viability, stabilize the cells, and ensure reproducible results and successful IVF treatment.
+Fertility Clinics and IVF.
+Maintaining cryogenic temperatures during shipping and transfer of in vitro fertilization specimens like eggs, sperm, or embryos is critical for cell integrity to retain viability, stabilize the cells, and ensure reproducible results and successful IVF treatment.
 We believe that Cryoport Systems solutions for this market, branded as CryoStork® services, are very compelling and well received.
 Additionally, MVE supplies stainless steel cryogenic freezers to fertility clinics that wish to store reproductive materials on site.
-The global IVF services revenue market generated \$12.5 billion in 2018 and is projected to reach \$26.4 billion by 2026, growing at a compound annual growth rate (CAGR) of 9.8% from 2019 to 2026.
 The Assisted Reproductive Technology ("ART") industry is also starting to undergo a significant change due to the consolidation of clinic networks into large corporations or venture backed organizations, which we believe will allow us to further build out our leadership position and set industry standards.

 Animal Health Companies.
-The global animal health market size is expected to reach \$73.6 billion by 2027, representing a CAGR of 5.8% from 2016 through 2027.
-The market is largely driven by a significant rise in the zoonotic and food-borne diseases globally.
+The global animal health market is largely driven by a significant rise in the zoonotic and food-borne diseases globally.
 This unprecedented disease prevalence has encouraged companies to produce advanced vaccines and pharmaceuticals.
 The high demand has also resulted in the subsequent rise in the number of companies making consistent efforts to control risks of pathogen contamination and food-borne diseases, which is contributing to market growth.
 In addition to food animal production, companion animal support is another emerging area in which companies are investing heavily.
-This can be attributed to the fact that in the U.S. alone, 68 percent of households now include a pet, up from 58 percent in 1988, with total U.S. pet industry expenditures projected to rise.
-Globally, 62% of animal health revenue is driven by food animals and 38% companion animals.
-Cryoport's temperature-controlled supply chain solutions are well positioned to support storage and distribution needs of veterinary laboratories, large-scale repositories, and artificial insemination, particularly in the beef and dairy industry on a global basis.
+Cryoport's MVE products, Cryoport Systems and CRYOPDP temperature-controlled supply chain solutions are well positioned to support storage and distribution needs of breeders, large-scale repositories, veterinary laboratories, and artificial insemination, particularly in the beef and dairy industries on a global basis.